IMTAltiStudiLucca/mCRL2DY/README.md

 [![CI](https://github.com/IMTAltiStudiLucca/mCRL2DY/actions/workflows/ci.yml/badge.svg)](https://github.com/IMTAltiStudiLucca/mCRL2DY/actions/workflows/ci.yml)

-**mCRL2DY** is a demonstrator of a bounded Dolev-Yao attacker modelled as a monitor that executes in parallel with the honest participants of a security protocol.
+**mCRL2DY** is a demonstrator of a bounded Dolev–Yao attacker modelled as a monitor that executes in parallel with the honest participants of a security protocol.

 The project uses [mCRL2](https://www.mcrl2.org/) to describe the protocol, attacker knowledge, network interception, symbolic term derivation, and security goals in a single process-algebraic model.
-The included example is the Needham-Schroeder Public-Key protocol (NSPK) and its classic Lowe attack.
+The included example is the Needham–Schroeder Public-Key protocol (NSPK) and its classic Lowe attack.

 ## Core idea